CLI & REST API Reference

 --resize-modeResize mode when aspect ratio differs: stretch, fit, or fill (default: stretch)

---rotateRotate video: cw90, ccw90, or 180
+--rotateRotate video: cw90, 180, or ccw90 (alias cw270)

 --audio-passthroughPass audio through unchanged (default)